OzCog/opencog-to-minecraft/README.md

   4. run `/tp your_username Bot` to teleport to where the Bot is, or `tp Bot your_username` to teleport the Bot to where you are.

-7. Put a "Gold_Ore" block in front of the bot.
+7. Put a "Wood" block in front of the bot.
 You should see the bot stops and walks toward the block.
-The bot is attracted by the target gold block.
-Then the bot leaves the gold block and keep going since as time going the attention value of block decreases.
+The bot is attracted by the target wood block.
+Then the bot leaves the block and keeps going since as time going the attention value of block decreases.
 For now (20150822) that's all behaviors of the bot.